colyseus/docs/docs/server/presence.md

 Sets field in the hash stored at key to value.
 If key does not exist, a new key holding a hash is created.
 If field already exists in the hash, it is overwritten.

+### `hincrby(key: string, field: string, value: number)`

+Increments the number stored at field in the hash stored at key by increment.
+If key does not exist, a new key holding a hash is created.
+If field does not exist the value is set to 0 before the operation is performed.

 ### `hget(key: string, field: string): Promise<string>`

 Returns the value associated with field in the hash stored at key.

+### `hgetall(key: string): Promise<{[field: string]: string}>`

+Returns all fields and values of the hash stored at key.

 ### `hdel(key: string, field: string)`